davidbaines/ebible_code/README.md

 ```

 ### Building extracts
 The building of the extracts is done by `bulk_extract_corpora` from the silnlp project.
 It generates one extract file for each paratext projects.
 The extracts are put into the data directory `corpus` dir.

 Once you have checked the `corpus` dir, you would replace the checked in corpus dir with your newly generated one.

-There is a [smoke_tests.py](./code/python/smoke_tests.py) script to help pick up common issues.
+There are smoke tests in (test_smoke.py](./tests/test_smoke.py) to help pick up common issues. #TODO-check

 ### Publishing to hugging face

-TODO - add instructions
+The corpus_to_parquet.py script will convert the ebible_data/corpus files into a parquet file ready for uploading to HuggingFace as a dataset.
+It will also create a parquet file from the data in the ebible_data/metadata/eBible Corpus Metadata.xlsx file. #TODO add a data filtering and loading script for HuggingFace.

 ### Caching of zip files
 The script caches downloaded zip files to:

 - speed it up
-- reduce the load put on ebible.org
+- reduce the load on ebible.org

 The zip files are suffixed with a date representing the UTC date that they were downloaded,
-e.g. if translation id `grc-tisch` was downloaded on April 5th 2023, the filename would be `grc-tisch--2023-04-05.zip`.
+e.g. if translation id `eng-KJV` was downloaded on April 5th 2023, the filename would be `eng-KJV--2023-04-05.zip`.

 By default, the script will use the cached data for up to 14 days after it was downloaded.
 This can be overridden, e.g. to set it to 30 days use `--max_zip_age_days 30`

 Additionally the flag `--force_download` will ignore the cache and download everything fresh (including the `translations.csv` file).

-The `--download-only` flag is useful when you want the script to just run the download logic then terminate without
+The `--download-only` flag is useful when you want the script to just run the download logic alone, without extracting them to paratext projects.
-building paratext projects.

 ### Filtering examples
 The `--filter REGEX` reduces down the translation id's to just those that match the regex.

 This is useful when you are debugging/testing around particular translation id's.
 This example picks out every translation id starting with "grc":

 ```